Epiphany Lutheran Church is an ELCA congregation in historic Mount Vernon in Fairfax County, Virginia.

 For those joining the service online, you can download a PDF copy of the bulletin (including music, readings, and prayers) by clicking here.

-We will have a time of fellowship following the service, both in person and on Zoom.
+We will acknowledge and formally welcome our new members during the service, and we will have a time of fellowship following the service, both in person and on Zoom.

 Calendar of Events